Peter Kalmus (climate scientist)

-Peter Kalmus (born May 9, 1974) is an American scientist and writer based in Altadena, California.
-He is a data scientist at NASA's Jet Propulsion Laboratory as an associate project scientist at UCLA's Joint Institute for Regional Earth System Science & Engineering.
+Peter Kalmus (born May 9, 1974) is an American scientist and writer based in Chapel Hill, NC He is a data scientist at NASA's Jet Propulsion Laboratory as an associate project scientist at UCLA's Joint Institute for Regional Earth System Science & Engineering.

 In addition to his scientific work, he is the author of the book, Being the Change: Live Well and Spark a Climate Revolution.
 A documentary by the same title complements the book.
 In addition to authoring articles about climate change, he is the founder of the website noflyclimatesci.org and co-founder of the app, Earth Hero: Climate Change.

 Education and early career

 Kalmus attended Harvard University, where he received his Bachelor of Science in physics in 1997.
 At Harvard, he used Fourier-transform microwave spectroscopy to discover and categorize the quantum-mechanical rotational spectra of several cyanopolyynes which were subsequently found in interstellar clouds.
 He then taught high school physics in Massachusetts and wrote software in New York City.
 In 2004 he enrolled in graduate school at Columbia University and received his PhD in physics in 2008.
 His PhD work involved searching for gravitational waves as a member of the LIGO Scientific Collaboration (thesis: "Gravitational Waves Associated with Soft Gamma Repeater Flares").
 He continued his work with LIGO as a postdoctoral scholar at the California Institute of Technology, leading major full-collaboration searches for gravitational waves from magnetars, gamma ray bursts and supernovae and contributing to the precise calibration of the world's gravitational wave observatories.